BYUCamachoLab/DAQ-and-laser-API/README.md

 Ben - mostly working on NI DAQ box

+Tommy - primarily work on the oscilloscope

 <b>Main development branch files:</b>

 TSL550.py - Contains the interface functions for the TSL-550 laser

-DAQinterface.py - Containst the NIDAQInterface class intended to be used with the NI DAQ cards.
+DAQinterface.py - Contains the NIDAQInterface class intended to be used with the NI DAQ cards.

 measure_single_output.py - script for measuring the output from a single port